sylvaindecout/basic-unit-tests/README.md

 4. **integration-test**: Pitest generates report for unit tests
 5. **post-integration-test**: Jacoco generates report for integration tests
 6. **verify**: Jacoco generates report for unit tests

+## Frameworks

+This project implements tests with both JUnit4 and Jupiter.
+Supporting both impacts Maven configuration a lot.

+Besides, this support is not complete, as Maven plugin for Pitest does not support Jupiter yet.